Ahmadfareedkhan/nutrition-chatbot/README.md

 - Gradio: For creating web-based interfaces for real-time interactions.
 - OpenAI: Leveraging large language models for generating personalized diet recommendations.
 - Azure Cognitive Speech Services: To support robust speech recognition and synthesis, enabling effective voice interactions.
-- Python-dotenv: For managing environment variables efficiently within the application.

 **Deployment:**
 The application is designed to be highly responsive and mobile-friendly, ensuring it performs optimally across various devices like smartphones, laptops, and tablets.